graphnet-team/graphnet/README.md

 The [examples/train_model.py](examples/train_model.py) script shows how to train a model and log the results to W&B.

+## :memo: License

+GraphNeT has an Apache 2.0 license, as found in the [LICENSE](LICENSE) file.

+## :raised_hands: Acknowledgements

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 890778.

 [^1]: Examples of this are shown in the [examples/convert_i3_to_sqlite.py](examples/convert_i3_to_sqlite.py) and [examples/convert_i3_to_parquet.py](examples/convert_i3_to_parquet.py) scripts